ebi-gene-expression-group/scPred-cli/README.md

 This script allows to get predicted labels in a standardised format, simplifying downstream analyses.
 ```
 scpred_get_std_output.R\
-    --predictions-file <Path to the predictions file in text format>
+    --predictions-file <Path to the predictions file in text format>\
-    --get-scores <Boolean: should the prediction scores be included? default: FALSE>
+    --get-scores <Boolean: should the prediction scores be included? default: FALSE>\
+    --classifier <Path to the classifier object in .rds format>\
-    --output-table <Path to the final output file in text format>
+    --output-table <Path to the final output file in text format>\
 ```